LLM Reference

 Qwen3.6-Max vs Trinity-Large-Thinking

 Qwen3.6-Max (2026) and Trinity-Large-Thinking (2026) are frontier reasoning models from Alibaba and Arcee AI.
-Qwen3.6-Max ships a 262K-token context window, while Trinity-Large-Thinking ships a 256K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+Qwen3.6-Max ships a 262k-token context window, while Trinity-Large-Thinking ships a 256k-token context window.
+On Google-Proof Q&A, Qwen3.6-Max leads by 2.6 pts.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 Qwen3.6-Max is safer overall; choose Trinity-Large-Thinking when reasoning depth matters.